 Clutch size is between 1-5 eggs, but the typical size is 3 eggs.
 Typical incubation period is between 28-35 days, so we can begin to look for chicks somewhere around April 12th-19th.

-Both the male and female incubate the eggs.
-Typically, it is primarily the female's responsibility, but we have witnessed the male and female trading off on a fairly consistent schedule during the day.
+Both the male and female incubate the eggs, but it is primarily the female's responsibility However we have witnessed the male and female trading off on a fairly consistent schedule during the day.